connollydean/Markdwon-Tutorial/pages/Partitioning.md

 ## Purpose of partitioning

 The goal of partitioning your HDD/SSD is to create a defined space where your Linux OS will live.
-Both your Linux OS and MacOS are stored on the same drive but they each exist inside their own container, otherwise known as their "partition".
+Both your Linux OS and MacOS will be stored on the same drive but they will each exist inside their own defined space, otherwise known as their "partition".

 ## Partitioning with Disk Utility
 ![](images/dutillogo.png)